Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

 The canonical quantization procedure providing the LQG model can be easily generalized (as it was done in \cite{cq-diff}) to one applicable to any diffeomorphism invariant theory of connections with a {\em compact} structure group.
 However, this general procedure has not been extended yet to one applicable to theories with non-compact structure groups.
 The reason is that in order to build the space of quantum states the procedure employs some inductive techniques which do not work well when the structure group is non-compact.
 Now we are going to describe the problem in details\footnote{For an equivalent description in terms of measures on the configuration space of (generalized) connections see \cite{oko}.}.

-Let us consider then a theory (with local degrees of freedom) of connections with a (compact or non-compact) structure group $G$.
+Let us consider a theory of connections with a (compact or non-compact) structure group $G$ and with local degrees of freedom.
 Clearly, such a theory possesses an infinite number of degrees of freedom---the configuration space is the infinite dimensional space $\A$ of the connections defined on a spatial slice $\Sigma$ of the spacetime underlying the theory.
 Our task now is to find the space of kinematic\footnote{The term 'kinematic' refers here to the fact that in general the quantum states we are going to construct cannot be called physical since we expect the existence of some constraints---the physical quantum states are supposed to be extracted from kinematic ones by the Dirac procedure.} quantum states for the theory.
 Because of complexity of the configuration space we proceed in two steps: first $(i)$ we reduce the number of degrees of freedom to a finite one obtaining a {\em reduced configuration space} and construct the space of quantum states for this case, then $(ii)$ we combine the spaces obtained in the first step into the desired space of quantum states of the full theory.

 The reduction of the infinite number of the degrees of freedom proceeds as follows (for more details see e.g. \cite{proj,cq-diff}).
-One fixes a (finite) graph $\g$ embedded in $\Sigma$ and defines the following equivalence relation on $\A$: connections $A_1,A_2\in\A$ are said to be equivalent, $A_1\sim_\g A_2$, if for every edge $e$ of the graph $\g$
+One fixes a graph\footnote{A graph is here a collection of finite number of oriented edges.
+In particular one edge $e$ also form a graph $\{e\}$.} $\g$ embedded in $\Sigma$ and defines the following equivalence relation on $\A$: connections $A_1,A_2\in\A$ are said to be equivalent, $A_1\sim_\g A_2$, if for every edge $e$ of the graph $\g$

 where $h_e(A)$ is the holonomy of (i.e. parallel transport defined by) the connection $A$ along $e$.
 Then

 is a finite dimensional space considered to be a reduced configuration space.
 An important fact is that $\A_\g$ is a manifold isomorphic to $G^N$ \cite{al-hoop}, where $N$ is the number of the edges of $\g$, hence $\A_\g$ is {\em (non-)compact} if and only if $G$ is {\em (non-)compact}.
 Now, the space $\h_\g$ of kinematic states for the reduced case is the Hilbert space